-Pediatric surgeons at Children’s Hospital of Pittsburgh of UPMC treat a wide variety of head and neck masses, including inflamed lymph nodes and neck lesions, with specialized expertise and the highest level of care.
+Pediatric surgeons at UPMC Children's Hospital of Pittsburgh treat a wide variety of head and neck masses, including inflamed lymph nodes and neck lesions, with specialized expertise and the highest level of care.
 Our pediatric specialists are able to provide more appropriate care for a child based on size and age, improving recovery and minimizing side effects.

 The most common head or neck surgery performed at Children’s Hospital of Pittsburgh is on an enlarged lymph node.
 Most often, the lymph node is enlarged due to an infection elsewhere in the body.
 Typically the first line of defense is a round of antibiotics.
 When that doesn’t resolve the inflammation, a pediatric surgeon will biopsy the lymph node to remove it or to send it on for further testing.
 The procedure is done using the latest techniques, and the child is usually home the same day.